BTCtoolshed/TippingWallet/README.md

 * Optional: 2 SD Cards (smallest size in MB possible) and Adafruit Feather Lipo Battery

 # Hardware Assembly
+Assembling the ESP32 Feather and eInk FeatherWing is simple and straightforward.

+The printer is a little more complicated.

 # Printing a Wallet
+A submenu sits behind a random quote generator.
+To access the submenu, click all 3 top buttons on the eInk Feather Wing at the same time to enter the submenu.
+Pick the Middle button to print a wallet.
+The eInk display will give you clear step by step instructions.
+There is an option to save the Xpub and Private Key Phrase (BIP39) to separate SD cards after the printing has finished.

 # Airgapped Transaction Signing
+A submenu sits behind a random quote generator.
+To access the submenu, click all 3 top buttons on the eInk Feather Wing at the same time to enter the submenu.
+Pick the Left button to begin signing a transaction.
+You will need an SD card with the Private Key Phrase to start the process.

+You will also need another SD card on which you have saved a Partially Signed Bitcoin Transaction.
+You can do this with Bitcoin Core or with BlueWallet or other wallets.
+Save the PSBT as this name: "This.psbt" to the SD card.

+Follow the instructions on the eInk display for signing a transaction.
+After the transaction is signed, the full transaction will be listed in the file "THAT.psbt" .
+You can broadcast the transaction in Bitcoin Core or BlueWallet or any other wallet that can accept Bitcoin raw transactions.

 # For Fun: Flashlight, Strobe Light and EMF Detector
+A submenu sits behind a random quote generator.
+To access the submenu, click all 3 top buttons on the eInk Feather Wing at the same time to enter the submenu.
+Pick the Right button to access the Flashlight functions.

+The flashlight stays lit for 3 minutes and then return to the main menu, unless you click the left button to reset that 3 minutes.
+To use the EMF detector, just hold the wallet close to possible EMF sources.
+If the light turns red it means there is a heavy EMF source.
+The EMF detector is just a fun tool, not a serious one.

+You can also click the middle button for a strobe.